pseudohuman92/visitor-rules-engine/README.md

 Install Protobuf Compiler: https://developers.google.com/protocol-buffers/

+---

+### Before Building

-Before Building: Find absolute path of protobuf compiler (protoc).
-Go and edit <protocExecutable> tag in the pom.xml file with the correct path.
+Find absolute path of protobuf compiler (protoc), then edit <protocExecutable> tag in the pom.xml file with the correct path.

+---

 To build: mvn install